-While in the past, Sharon and I would use the time on board an airplane to catch up on some movies or read a book, we’re now more likely to be working on our laptops.
-With Wi-Fi service available on most flights, being in the air is no longer an excuse for why you didn’t get an article finished on time.
+Sharon and I used to catch up on some movies or read a book when on a plane but now we’re more likely working on our laptops.
+With Wi-Fi service available on most flights, being in the air is no longer an excuse for not getting an article finished on time.

 While I wouldn’t think about logging into a public Wi-Fi network in a Starbucks, airport lounge or hotel without a VPN, I’ve logged into multiple airplanes’ Wi-Fi networks and worked like I was at home.
 I mean, I had to pay to get access so it must be safe, right?
 Nope!